Fibonacci Forex Trading Strategy - Fibonacci Retracement Levels

 So far, you have learnt that Fibonacci retracement levels are used to find support and resistance levels to enter a trade in the direction of the preceding trend.
 Fibonacci extension levels are used to calculate how far the trend could go before reversing and are used as exit levels.

 Now you know what type of visual pattern and cycle, or wave, formations you are looking for - but how do we plot this on the price chart of a market to find entry and exit levels?
 Your best tool to use in this case is a Fibonacci trading software.
-Here at Admirals we provide this to our traders for free!
+Here at Admiral Markets we provide this to our traders for free!

 Fibonacci Trading Software and Fibonacci Retracement Indicators